Eranga-Witharana/mtCDS-Read2Tree/README.md

 - Individual CDS alignments for quality assessment
 - Locus-specific datasets for downstream analyses

+## Applications

+The workflow is primarily designed for the recovery of mitochondrial protein-coding genes (mt CDS) directly from short-read sequencing data without requiring complete mitochondrial genome assembly.
+The recovered loci can be used for phylogenetic reconstruction, comparative genomics, and evolutionary studies.

+Although developed for mitochondrial CDS recovery, the same framework can be readily adapted to chloroplast protein-coding genes (cp CDS) by replacing the mitochondrial reference database with a chloroplast CDS reference set.
+This provides an alternative strategy for recovering phylogenetically informative chloroplast loci when complete chloroplast genome assembly is unsuccessful, fragmented, or unnecessary for downstream analyses.

 ## Software Requirements

 The workflow was developed and tested using the following software versions: